mookerzhou/cooking_journal/_posts/salads/2021-01-04-larb-beans.md

 * Optional: fresh mint, cilantro, chives, green onions, chopped hot peppers, chopped pickled carrots/onions

 Technique:
 * Toast rice in a wok/cast iron pan by placing rice in the hot pan, dry, with no oil and stirring constantly over medium-high heat until evenly golden brown.
+This step can take 15-20 minutes, beware.
 * After toasted, grind in a blade grinder and set aside.
+The rice powder will last indefinitely in a closed container in the cabinet, and you can make it ahead of time or in smaller batches.d
 * Brown sliced shallots and garlic in oil in the pan.
 * Add cooked beans and 2-3 tablespoons fish sauce and dried pepper flakes.
 * Add 1/2 cup toasted rice powder and stir until incorporated.
 Cook over low-medium heat for a few minutes, stirring constantly until the rice powder and fish sauce are well absorbed and incorporated.